Registration process (NL=zRMS)

 Confirmaory data may not be taken into account at PPP level until “taken note” at Standing Committee - PAFF.

-However, an exemption is made when the data is essential to exclude serious human health and environmental risks for the PPP use(s); then it needs to be taken into account at PPP level.*
+However, an exemption is made when the data is essential to exclude serious human health and environmental risks for the PPP use(s); then it needs to be taken into account at PPP level.* - Data gap in EFSA conclusion, and set as a Member State issue in the Review Report:

-Data gap needs to be considered at PPP level unless it concerns active substance data; which should be dealt with by the RMS at active substance level, in line with the guidance on new a.s. data post approval.***
+Data gap needs to be considered at PPP level unless it concerns active substance data; which should be dealt with by the RMS at active substance level, in line with the guidance on new a.s. data post approval.*** - Data gap in EFSA conclusion, and not identified in Review Report:

 In principle, the evaluation of the data gap will not be performed before the next active substance approval/renewal.
 However, an exemption is made when the data is essential to exclude serious human health and environmental risks for the PPP use(s); then it needs to be taken into account at PPP level.*